knative/docs/docs/developer/eventing/sources/sinkbinding/getting-started.md

     ```

 === "YAML"
-    Create a Knative service by running:
+    1. Create a YAML file for the Knative service using the template below:

         ```yaml
-    kubectl apply -f - <<EOF
         apiVersion: serving.knative.dev/v1
         kind: Service
         metadata:
           name: <app-name>
         spec:
           template:
             spec:
               containers:
                 - image: <image-url>
-    EOF
         ```
         Where:

         - `<app-name>` is the name of the application.
 For example, `event-display`.
         - `<image-url>` is the URL of the image container.
         For example, `gcr.io/knative-releases/knative.dev/eventing-contrib/cmd/event_display`.

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```
+        Where `<filename>` is the name of the file you created in the previous step.

 ## Create a subject